Yoka0014/ACG2025-reference-implementation/README.md

 ### 1. Overview

 This project is a reference implementation of the method proposed in the paper "Mastering Othello with genetic algorithm and reinforcement learning".
-The implementation is based on a method that optimizes Othello evaluation functions using N-Tuple Systems combined with Biased Random-Key Genetic Algorithm (BRKGA) and Temporal-Difference (TD) learning.
+The implementation presents an efficient learning method for Othello that requires no domain knowledge beyond the game rules and board symmetries.

+The method combines genetic algorithm-based n-tuple optimization with self-play reinforcement learning to achieve strong gameplay performance.
+The key innovation is using a Biased Random-Key Genetic Algorithm (BRKGA) to optimize n-tuple structures while generating training data through self-play, eliminating the need for existing game records or domain-specific strategic knowledge.

-Specifically, it consists of the following two main components:
+Specifically, it consists of the following two main phases:

-1.  **N-Tuple System Structure Optimization**: Using BRKGA to search for effective n-tuple combinations (sets of board coordinates) as features for evaluation functions.
-Each n-tuple structure is evaluated by training an evaluation function with that structure using TD learning, and its performance determines the fitness.
-2.  **Evaluation Function Parameter Learning**: Through self-play, TD(λ) method, a variant of TD learning, is used to learn the weights (parameters) of a given N-Tuple System.

-Using this implementation, you can reproduce the experiments described in the paper and build your own evaluation functions.
+1.  **N-Tuple Structure Optimization**: Using BRKGA to evolve optimal n-tuple shapes and combinations for feature extraction.
+Each individual in the genetic algorithm represents a set of spatially connected n-tuples, and fitness is defined as the reciprocal of the cross-entropy loss between the value function predictions and observed outcomes on test data, after training the value function using TD(λ) learning with that individual's n-tuples.
+2.  **Self-Play Reinforcement Learning**: After obtaining optimized n-tuples, the method further refines the value function parameters through AlphaZero-style self-play using Monte Carlo Tree Search (MCTS), generating 500,000 games per training cycle.

+The method achieves remarkable efficiency, completing training in approximately 38 hours on consumer hardware while achieving winning performance against strong Othello programs like Edax Level 10.

 ### 2. Directory and File Structure